Ayehu/custom-activities/DUO Security/README.md

 # Duo Security Activities
 Activities repository to manage users in the DUO Security portal.
 <br><br>
 <b>Note:</b> All activities require access to the "Admin API" except DuoVerifyUser, which requires access to the "Auth API".
+See the "Duo_Admin_API_Permissions.pdf" document for permissions requirement.